These FAQs are specific to the Dexcom G6 / Omnipod® 5 System. Information on this page is not applicable to any other insulin pumps.

 - The transmitter battery lasts for 3 months after initial activation.
 Starting 3 weeks before the battery expires, the warnings count down the transmitter battery life until it only has 10 days - one sensor session - left.

-- If the transmitter battery has less than 10 days remaining, you won't be able to start a new session and will see "Pair New Transmitter" instead.
-Dexcom recommends that you have your next transmitter in hand within 3 months of starting your previous transmitter.
+- If the transmitter battery has less than 10 days remaining, you won't be able to start a new session and the G6 app will show "Pair New Transmitter" instead.
+Dexcom recommends that you have your next transmitter on hand within 3 months of starting your previous transmitter.

 - You may also find this FAQ helpful.